buchenberg/harpi/README.md

 # Harpi

 Harpi is an HTTP Archive pipeline.
-It helps in analysing web API's by converting HTTP Archive files to OpenAPI (Swagger) documentation.
-It will eventually produce UML class and activity diagrams.
+It helps in analysing web API's by converting HTTP Archive files to testable OpenAPI (Swagger) documentation.

 ## Status